The Pain That Plagued Avicii: Health Troubles, Wrestling With Fame and Retreating From a Toxic Culture

 Wherever the party is happening next, the lights will be flashing and the bass thumping in honor of Avicii.

-The EDM world lost one of its biggest stars of the past decade on April 20 when the Swedish-born DJ and producer was found dead in Muscat, Oman.
-He was 28.
+The EDM world lost one of its biggest stars last year when the Swedish-born DJ and producer, born Tim Bergling, was found dead in Muscat, Oman, at the age of 28.
+Today would have been his 30th birthday.

+His family has since launched the Tim Bergling Foundation in his honor.
+"We will focus on mental health and prevent suicide, that is the purpose of the foundation," dad Klas Bergling told CNN in July.
+"My wish is that it will be a change here, where young people can get help very early, when the problems are small."

+Several days after he died, the two-time Grammy nominee's family released a statement implying that he committed suicide, but Bergling said they had come to believe that he didn't plan to kill himself.
+"More that it was like a traffic accident," Avicii's father said.
+"Many things happened and came into the same station, so to say, and brought him out of his control."

+While Avicii retired from touring in 2016, having suffered health setbacks and feeling the effects of what he deemed a "toxic" lifestyle, the young man was still making music.
+In fact, he had just been nominated for Top Dance/Electronic Album at the 2018 Billboard Music Awards and had tweeted his thanks three days before he died on April 20, 2018.

-Last weekend during the Coachella Valley Music and Arts Festival, which Avicii headlined in 2012, Norwegian DJ Kygo closed his own set in the EDM-centric Sahara Tent—where sadness commingled with joy in the wake of the loss of one of their own—with Avicii's "Without You."
+That night, at the Coachella Valley Music and Arts Festival, which Avicii headlined in 2012, Norwegian DJ Kygo closed his own set in the EDM-centric Sahara Tent—where sadness commingled with joy in the wake of the loss of one of their own—with Avicii's "Without You."

 "Coachella, I think most of you guys have heard but today is a very sad day for music," Kygo told the crowd.
 "Earlier today I got the news that Avicii passed away only 28 years old.
 Avicii was my biggest musical inspiration and he was the reason I started making electronic music so I don't think I would've been on this stage tonight if it wasn't for him.
 I know he's inspired millions of other producers out there.
 So I want to end my set tonight with my favorite Avicii song."